 - Marshmallow root.

 - Anise seed.

 - Nettle tea.

 - Hops flowers.

-- Mothers milk tea: Can be taken 4 times daily.
-Mother milk tea contains fenugreek, fennel, and blessed thistle.
+- Mother's milk tea: Can be taken four times daily.
+Mother milk tea contains fenugreek, Fennel, and blessed thistle.

 Other Helpful Breastfeeding Herbs